 Here are my favorite cabins and officiant for both lodging and elopement style weddings:

-Pastor Tommy has done many weddings at Honeysuckle Hills.
+Pastor Tommy Orange – Pastor Tommy has done many weddings at Honeysuckle Hills.
 He is in high demand, so be sure to secure him as quickly as possible!
-He is a high energy pastor dedicated to an unforgettable ceremony, wherever it might be in the Smoky Mountains.
-He will travel in his jeep to anywhere you want to say, “I Do.”
+He is a high energy pastor dedicated to an unforgettable ceremony.
+He will travel in his jeep to anywhere you want to say, “I Do!”

 The DIY Wedding Venue

 If you’re a crafty bride with a large support group of Pinterest-savvy wedding planners, the DIY wedding venue is a God-send.
-They allow you to basically do whatever you want, with some restrictions.
+They allow you to basically do whatever you want within reason.
 It’s similar to renting a cabin.
 You reserve, they provide the key that opens the door on wedding day.
-Everything else is up to you… but for hands-on brides who want full control of everything, it’s perfect!
+Everything else is up to you, but for hands-on brides who want full control of everything, it’s perfect!

 Here’s my favorite Smoky Mountain DIY wedding venue: